The Chase Australia: Half-hour format

 Half-hour episodes have occasionally aired due to Seven's commitments to air various sporting events (such as the Spring Racing Carnival and the 2020 Summer Olympics).
 These episodes feature two contestants instead of four.
 Each contestant plays the cash builder round, and the contestant that earns the higher amount of money takes the combined total of the two contestants to the gameboard for the head-to-head.
 If both contestants earn the same amount in the cash builder, the pair chooses which contestant will play head-to-head.
 If the contestant makes it back to the bank, the Final Chase is played as normal.
 If the contestant is caught in the head-to-head, the team nominate one contestant to play for them for an amount of money offered by the chaser in the Final Chase.

 Double Trouble format

 In 2024, the show introduced a new Double Trouble format variation, in which contestants face off against a pair of chasers in each episode, with the chasers alternating in the head-to-head rounds.
 During the Final Chase, the remaining contestants then choose a chaser to compete against from the pair.

-Mega money spinner

-In 2024, the show introduced a new format, called the Mega Money Spinner.
-The show is as usual until The Final Chase, where if the contestants reach 10 steps, they get a spin at the money spinner, for a maximum of $50,000.
-If the team gets 15 steps, they get a spin at the mega money spinner, where they can win a maximum $100,000.
-If they get the money spinner or the mega money spinner, whatever they land on is added to their total cash prize pool.
+Mega Money Spinner and Final Chase Firepower

+Introduced in 2024, the Mega Money Spinner offers teams a chance to increase their prize pool if they score well enough in the Final Chase.
+A column of values is displayed on the gameboard used for the Head-to-Head Chase and put into motion to simulate a spinning slot machine reel, and one contestant presses a button to slow and stop it; the highlighted value is then added to the team's total.
+Earning 10-14 steps offers a maximum potential value of $50,000, while earning 15 or more gives a chance at up to $100,000.

+Starting in 2025, the format was adjusted.
+In some episodes, a score of 13 steps or better gives the team a $100,000 spin, and failing to reach this target brings a "Final Chase Firepower" offer from the chaser to give up a portion of the money at stake in return for extra steps.
+Other episodes feature such an offer regardless of the team's score, but no opportunity to play the Mega Money Spinner.